-If you are new to using this product, we suggest that you first read the guide Getting Started with IAR Embedded Workbench® for an overview of the tools and the features that the IDE offers.
-The tutorials, which you can find in IAR Information Center, will help you get started using IAR Embedded Workbench.
+If you are new to using IAR Embedded Workbench, we suggest that you first read the guide Getting Started with IAR Embedded Workbench® for an overview of the tools and the features that the IDE offers.
+The tutorials, which you can find in the IAR Information Center, will help you get started using IAR Embedded Workbench.